osrf/TSC-RMW-Reports/humble/eclipse-cyclonedds-report.md

 __What support is there for microcontrollers?__

 Zenoh-pico (see [eclipse-zenoh/zenoh-pico](https://github.com/eclipse-zenoh/zenoh-pico)) supports micro-controllers such as STM32, ESP32, and the Zephyr OS reference board, namely the reel board.
 Zenoh-pico supports micro-ROS with [rmw_zenoh_pico_cpp](https://github.com/atolab/rmw_zenoh/tree/main/rmw_zenoh_pico_cpp).
-Zenoh-pico uses the Zenoh ROS 2 DDS plugin [zenoh-plugin-dds](https://github.com/eclipse-zenoh/zenoh-plugin-dds/blob/master/README.md) which works with all Tier 1 ROS Middleware and is in next ROS 2 Rolling sync.
+Zenoh-pico uses the Zenoh ROS 2 DDS plugin [zenoh-plugin-dds](https://github.com/eclipse-zenoh/zenoh-plugin-dds/blob/master/README.md) which works with all Tier 1 ROS Middleware and is in the next ROS 2 Rolling sync.
 Zenoh-pico overview and step-by-step "how to" instructions are [here](https://zenoh.io/blog/2021-10-04-zenoh-pico-guide/).
 Instructions for ROS 2 with Zenoh are [here](https://zenoh.io/blog/2021-04-28-ros2-integration/).
 Instructions for using Cyclone DDS with Zenoh on constrained networks are [here](https://zenoh.io/blog/2021-09-28-iac-experiences-from-the-trenches/).

 __Are there tools available for integrating/bridging with other protocols (MQTT, etc)?
 What are they, and how do they work?__